peisistratus/Path/content/Path/3 Callings/Decisions and Unintended Consequences.md

 - Unintended Consequences
 	- ex Dating - dark triad men mistreat women, who then mistreat ordinary men, who then mistreat ordinary women, bad behaviour drives out the good
 	- Information hazards are risks that arise from the dissemination or the potential dissemination of true information that may cause harm or enable some agent to cause harm.
 Such hazards are often subtler than direct physical threats, and, as a consequence, are easily overlooked.
 They can, however, be important.
 This paper surveys the terrain and proposes a taxonomy.
+- Ways of Knowing
+	- Propositional - knowing that something is true.
+This kind of knowing is closely tied to language and justification
+		- Result: Beliefs (are they true?)
+		- Memory: Semantic
+		- Standard:
+	- Procedural - knowing how to do something.
+This can be very complicated, like knowing how to complete surgery or something simple like tying one’s shoe.
+		- Result: Skills (are they effective?)
+		- Memory: Procedural
+		- Standard: Power
+	- Perspective - knowing via embodied perception.
+It consists of seeing the world and one’s place in it via a specific point of view, and understanding (or not) the key aspects of a situation.
+Salience landscaping for situational awareness to get optimal grip so that you can act in it well
+		- Result: States (of mind)
+		- Memory: Episodic (chunk of memory, this is what I was experiencing in it)
+		- Standard: Presence
+	- Participatory - knowing how to act in the “agent-arena” environment.
+It is simultaneously one of the most basic and most profound kinds of knowing.
+One way to think about participatory knowledge is to consider the difference between being in a state of confusion versus a state of flow.
+Flow is when you are in a groove and feel a natural “dance” between your actions and the environment, and an example of participatory knowledge.
+The collection of identities you assume/assign.
+'Affordances' that couple you to the environment (on multiple levels).
+This is the agent-arena
+		- Memory: Self (the stories you've stored about yourself)
+		- Result: Affordances (walking isn't something in the floor or you)
+		- Standard: Belonging